novix-sa/Pyplan/docs/Quick Start.md

 ## **Pyplan running on Desktop**
 In case you installed Pyplan in your computer, as soon as launching Pyplan you will reach the app land page, which looks like the following picture:
 ![Pyplan Homepage](http://img.pyplan.org/Qus_home_new.png)
 Here you will find sections for creating a new model, opening recent models, recovering any active session, or opening tutorials and examples.
-Click on  “Create new” to create a new model.

-## **Login**
+## **Pyplan Cloud**
 You can also access Pyplan cloud environment at [https://my.pyplan.com](https://my.pyplan.com) You must login with your LinkedIn account or request a free account to access Pyplan cloud services  [here](http://pyplan.com/contact/).